+212 664 245 833

 4. Fez Festival of World Sacred Music

-The Fez Festival of World Sacred Music was launched in 1994 and has continued to garner popularity since making it one of the most sought-after festivals to attend.
+The Fez Festival of World Sacred Music is one the of famous music festivals in Morocco.
+It was launched in 1994 and has continued to garner popularity since making it one of the most sought-after festivals to attend.
 This nine-day festival attracts international musicians from around the world who collaborate together.
 The main concerts are held in the evenings at the Bab Makina, a massive fort in Fez as well as within riads and in private small palaces in the old medina such as Sidi Mohamed Ben Youssef Cultural Complex and Dar Tazi.
 Day concerts take place in the Jnan Sbil Gardens.
 A conference of discussion is held in the Batha Garden & Museum daily.

 5. Gnaoua World Music Festival, Essaouira